 2. Character assassination of your ex

 Even if it is the most unethical way to deal with anger after a breakup, people don’t feel shy taking their anger to the next level by assassinating their ex’s character.
-They keep their core values and ethics aside and starts spreading their ex’s secrets, false rumors, and fake links ups to intentionally gray their ex’s social image and to bring shame to them.
+They keep their core values and ethics aside and start spreading their ex’s secrets, false rumors, and fake links ups to intentionally gray their ex’s social image and to bring shame to them.

-However, instead of finding the peace they end up being angrier than before and face criticism for their actions in return.
+However, instead of finding peace they end up being angrier than before and face criticism for their actions in return.

 3. Attract bad things for your ex

 Some people think the best way to bring peace in their life, to pour their anger out, is to attract negative for their ex.
 Day and night people wish adversity for their ex just because they hurt them.